 Blisters on the mouth of the child can be alarming.
 A blistered tongue and mouth can be caused by hand-foot and mouth diseases.
 Blisters can develop on the tongue due to injury such as biting on the tongue, burning the tongue by eating hot foods or can be triggered by fungal or bacterial infections.
 Deficiency in vitamin B complex can also cause blisters on the mouth.
-The first sign that can be seen on the tongue is a reddish patch and then followed by blisters.
+The first sign on the tongue is a reddish patch and blisters.

 Causes of blisters in children

-- Blisters on the tongue can be caused by hand-foot and mouth diseases which is a viral infection and highly contagious.
+- Blisters on the tongue can be due to hand-foot and mouth diseases which is a viral infection and highly contagious.